Meet The Team

 Director of Brand Experience

 In a nutshell, I’m a storyteller.
-Whether that’s concepting an experiential event for a brand, constructing a PR & marketing strategy, managing influencer relations, or leading core content development, I’m weaving a narrative and bringing forward tactical and creative storytelling on multiple platforms.
+Whether that’s concepting and producing an experiential experience for a brand, constructing a PR & marketing strategy, managing influencer relations, or leading core content development – I’m weaving a narrative and bringing forward tactical and creative storytelling on multiple platforms.
 My workplace MO is to get the job done in any given situation.
 I can also throw a *bleeeeeeping* good party (Excuse my French!).
-I was born in Canada, raised in Asia, and moved back at the age of 11.
-So, from an early age I’ve had a global perspective and keen curiosity about people, which led me to acquire a double major in Political Science and Cultural Anthropology, followed by PR and Marketing a few years later.
-After moving to Vancouver and working in a variety of sectors from NGOs to real estate development and retail, it was time for a fresh direction.
-Fashion has always been a passion of mine, so joining global retailer Kit and Ace was a dream come true.
-During my time on the brand team, we launched 60+ store locations worldwide from Tokyo to London.
-After a few years, I moved to Saje Natural Wellness for a PR and Marketing position during a time of exciting growth for the company.
+There has been nothing linear about my life – from living in Asia for many years, to completing a double major in Political Science and Cultural Anthropology (only to end up in PR of course) and working in a variety of sectors from NGOs to real estate development.
+But I ultimately landed my dream job working in the world of fashion, joining global retailer Kit and Ace where as part of the core brand team we launched 60+ store locations worldwide from Tokyo to London.
+Next up, I joined Saje Natural Wellness during a time of exciting growth for the company, leading PR initiatives for the first US expansions into California and New York.
 It was a full-circle moment when I had the opportunity to join Very Polite and reunite with my colleagues and friends from Kit and Ace.
-In the 4 years I have been with the agency, we’ve worked with a dynamic range of clients, traveled the world, and, perhaps most importantly, had some of the most fun I’ve ever had at a job.
+In the 6 years I have been with the agency, we’ve worked with a dynamic range of clients, traveled the world, and, perhaps most importantly, had some of the most fun I’ve ever had at a job.
 Being surrounded by exceptionally talented people that also know how to have a good time is a rare thing.
 And everyone mentions the famous snack drawer, but really, it’s all about the fully-stocked bar cart, IMO.

 Dubravka Radoicic